 - It may affect your ability to get future credit.
 When the coronavirus payment holidays were first launched, the FCA and Chancellor were keen to note that it wouldn't go on your credit file, nor impact your future chances of getting credit.

-Yet while it isn't on your credit files as I revealed in mid-May, lenders can negatively assess you if you've had a payment holiday.
+Yet while it still isn't reported on your credit files, as I revealed in mid-May, lenders can negatively assess you if you've had a payment holiday.
 They can find out if you've taken one via application forms, Open Banking or just from looking at your payment history.

 And the FCA has confirmed it's legit for them to do so.
-In fact, its recent 'payment holiday extension' announcements have explicitly warned of this impact.
+In fact, its 'payment holiday extension' announcements in July and August it explicitly warned of this impact.
 So, especially if you've an important application due like a mortgage application, think very carefully before taking a payment holiday.

-Mortgage payment holidays are available until 31 October 2020
+What payment holidays are available until 31 Oct?

-On Friday 3 July, we saw the start of extensions for credit cards, personal loans and catalogue debt, also to 31 October 2020 – meaning that you can apply for your first three-month payment holiday until then, or if you'd had a payment holiday and need to extend it you can.
+- Credit card and loan holidays.
+Payment holidays for credit cards, personal loans and catalogue debt are also due to come to an end on 31 October 2020 – meaning that you can apply for your first three-month payment holiday until then, or if you'd had a payment holiday and need to extend it you can.

 I'm more concerned about people taking these than mortgage holidays, because the interest is usually higher, so missing payments is worse.
 If you can, do use our 0% balance transfer eligibility calculator to see if you can shift your debt to a cheaper card before doing a payment holiday, as then no interest would be racking up.